hr-survey.com

 Exceptional

-Looks for ways to expand and learn new job skills.
-Open to the suggestions from others.
+Looks for ways to improve work processes and procedures.
 Searches for new methods, techniques, and processes that increase efficiency and reduce costs.
+Looks for ways to expand current job responsibilities.

 Adaptability